microsoftgraph/msgraph-beta-sdk-dotnet/CONTRIBUTING.md

 The best way to get started with a contribution is to start a dialog with us.
 Sometimes features will be under development or out of scope for this library and it's best to check before starting work on contribution, especially for large work items.

 ## Pull requests
-All pull requests should be submitted against the **dev** branch or a specific feature branch.
+All pull requests should be submitted against the **master** branch or a specific feature branch.
 The master branch is intended to represent the code released in the most-recent Nuget package.

-When a new package is about to be released, changes in dev will be merged into master.
+When a new package is about to be released, the release PR will be merged into master.
 The package will be generated from master.

 ## Commit message format